 The Master of Science (M.S.) in Healthcare Administration Program is typically a two-year program.
-The graduate Senior Living and Services Leadership Certificate is typically a one-year program.
 The program length is based on how long the required UWL coursework would take to complete for a part-time student taking six credits a term, who does not need to complete any prerequisite coursework.
 Program length may be extended if students take fewer than six credits per term or due to the requirements of an individual student's plan of coursework, research or capstone project.